DjangoGirls/tutorial/en/python_introduction/README.md

 <!--endsec-->

-If you get stuck, just ask for help.
+If you get stuck, ask for help.
+That's exactly what the coaches are here for!

 Now use Python to execute the code in the file like this: